Relationship Health Learning Pathway for Organisations

 👉 Builds internal capability and consistency

-Trainee staff progress small, structured micropilots in real school contexts as part of a practicum and certification phase focussed on introducing engagement pathways to relationship health learning for families and young people, via workshops, supported self-help access, and the Link practitioner role.
+Trainee staff progress small, structured micropilots in real school contexts as part of a practicum and certification phase focussed on introducing engagement pathways to relationship health learning for families and young people, via consults and workshops, and the Link or Lead practitioner role.

 👉 Testing application while building the school–family learning bridge